Sonjasusan/Kauppa-Appi/README.md

 In light mode, the application has a light appearance with a few bluish details.

 ~ _The mobile application was implemented using Visual Studio and Xamarin, with C# as the programming language.
 Behind it runs a Restful API application implemented with ASP .NET Core, which is responsible for carrying out user actions.
-The Backend has its own repo named "BackEndKauppaAppi"_
+The Backend has its own repo named "BackEndKauppaAppi".
+Application and the github version control (pushes and issues) are made in finnish._